Donny-Guo/CatDiary/README.md

 Built for Dumb Hackathon.
 No cats were emotionally harmed.
 Sponsored by Stytch... but emotionally powered by tuna withdrawal.

-Built for Dumb Hackathon, this app answers the question no one asked:
-**“What is my cat really thinking?”**
+**"Built for Dumb Hackathon, this app answers the question no one asked: "** **“What is my cat really thinking?”**

 ---